givanse/givanse/site/articles-bodies/where-is-the-ember-community.md

 The hashtag used for Ember tweets is [#emberjs](https://twitter.com/hashtag/emberjs), I know, big shock.

-There are some accounts that were create to track what is happening around Ember, check them out:
+There are some accounts that were created to track what is happening around Ember, check them out:

  * [@EmberSherpa](https://twitter.com/EmberSherpa)
  * [@emberflare_com](https://twitter.com/emberflare_com)